-The Official Language: English
+The Official Language is English

 - Government: Official documents, legal proceedings, and parliamentary debates are conducted in English.